philippnormann/nvidia-sniper/README.md

 ### Windows
 1. Check if you already have a Python 3.8 installation by opening Windows PowerShell and executing `python --version`
-    - If you see `Python 3.8.0` or higher, skip to step 3
+    - If you see `Python 3.8.0` or higher, skip to step 4, otherwise continue to step 2
-    - If you see `Python 3.7.9` or lower, continue with step 2
-    - If you see `python: The term 'python' is not recognized`, continue with step 2
 2. Install the latest [Python 3.8](https://www.python.org/ftp/python/3.8.6/python-3.8.6-amd64.exe) for Windows
     - Click `Add Path` at the bottom of the first installation page.
 3. Install the latest version of [Firefox](https://www.firefox.com/)
 4. Exit all PowerShell windows, then open a new PowerShell and install Pipenv using
     - `pip install pipenv`
 5. Navigate to project directory
     - If you downloaded (using git clone, or ZIP and extract) the project to `C:\Users\user\Documents\nvidia-sniper`, then use the following command: `cd     C:\Users\user\Documents\nvidia-sniper`
 6. Install project dependencies using
     - `pipenv install`
 7. Install curses for Windows using
     - `pipenv install windows-curses`

 <details>
   <summary>If step 7 results in `pipenv : The term 'pipenv' is not recognized`</summary>